Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9, Quickcaster, the ability to cast at least one spell.

-You have mastered the art of performing verbal andsomatic components with lightning fast precision.
+You have mastered the art of performing verbal and somatic components with lightning fast precision.

 * When you cast a Spell of 1st level or higher as a bonus action, you can cast another spell of 1st level or higher as an action, as long as this spell doesn’t require material components.